swindonweb® home make this my homepage

 Connection 4: Sir George Martin - the 'Fifth Beatle'

-Beatles producer Sir George Martin - the man who masterminded every Beatles' recording at his EMI studio on Abbey Road from 1962 until their split in 1970 - has lived in the village of Coleshill, seven miles from Swindon, for more than forty years.
+Beatles producer Sir George Martin - the man who masterminded every Beatles' recording at his EMI studio on Abbey Road from 1962 until their split in 1970 - lived in the village of Coleshill, seven miles from Swindon, for more than forty years.

 Martin (pictured centre below) is often described as the 'Fifth Beatle' for his close collaboration with chief songwriters Lennon & McCartney during each song arrangement.
 "We came up with the ideas, he made them happen," McCartney, who worked with Martin after the Beatles spilt, said.